 Our Members are problem-solving, cause-loving, go-getters and often distinguish themselves as leaders.
-We believe those who do good deserve to do well.
-We recognize exceptional contributions through these Lion's Heart awards:

 The Lion's Heart Teen Leadership Quest consists of three online modules that build upon one another to help Members become service-minded leaders.